SEARCH

 The best choice depends on the species, the cutting and growing conditions.

-Generally, I find slow-growing cuttings are more likely to rot if soaked in water.
+Generally, I find slow-growing cuttings are more likely to rot if soaked in water because they need to soak for weeks or months or longer to form roots.
 For these, I dip the cuttings in rooting hormone and plant in potting mix.

 Overall I prefer using potting mix or vermiculite for cuttings unless I intend to continue growing the plant in water.